 Toyota RAV4 Hybrid reliability & problems

 Many Toyota buyers choose their car on the strength of the brand's reliability reputation alone, and the RAV4 sticks to the script in this regard.
-In our sister title Auto Express' 2021 Driver Power owner satisfaction survey, the RAV4 finished 11th out of 75 cars, with Toyota itself finishing fifth overall out of 29 manufacturers.
-Its 2.5-litre petrol engine, hybrid technology and CVT gearbox have been tried and tested in other Toyota models, while there's also the reassurance of a five-year/100,000-mile warranty should anything actually go wrong.
+The last time the RAV4 appeared In the Driver Power owner satisfaction survey was in 2021, when it finished 11th out of 75 cars.
+Toyota itself finished in 10th place overall out of 29 manufacturers in 2022, which was a five-place drop on the year before.
+Just 16% of respondents reported an issue with their Toyota in the first year of ownership, so reliability seems promising across the board.
+The RAV4’s 2.5-litre petrol engine, hybrid technology and CVT gearbox have been tried and tested in other Toyota models, while there's also the reassurance of a five-year/100,000-mile warranty should anything actually go wrong.

 The Toyota RAV4 was awarded five stars out of five by independent crash-safety experts Euro NCAP, with individual scores of 93% for adult occupant protection, 87% for child occupant protection and 77% for safety assistance.

 Toyota's Safety Sense 2 package is standard across the range.
 This incorporates adaptive cruise control with lane-departure warning and steering assistance, along with a pre-collision system including pedestrian detection, automatic high beams and road-sign recognition.
 You also get eight airbags, a tyre pressure warning system and a space-saver tyre under the boot floor.

 - 1VerdictThe latest Toyota RAV4 is a striking-looking and efficient hybrid family SUV, but there are more versatile seven-seat alternatives for similar money